BryantSteed/startup/README.md

 - Ability to generate a QR code
 - Ability to have that QR code with your logo
 - Saves past QR codes that you have made on your account
+- Lets you see other people generating QR codes on the site

 ### Technologies